nitlang/nit/share/man/nitc.md

     * malloc: disable the GC and just use `malloc` without doing any `free`.
     * large: disable the GC and just allocate a large memory area to use for all instantiation.
     * help: show the list of available options.

+`NIT_NO_STACK`
+:   Runtime control of stack traces.

+    By default, stack traces are printed when a runtime errors occurs during the execution of a compiled program.
+    When setting this environment variable to a non empty value, such stack traces are disabled.

+    The environment variable is used when programs are executed, not when they are compiled.
+    Thus, you do not need to recompile programs in order to disable generated stack traces.

+    Note that stack traces require that, during the compilation, development files of the library `libunwind` are available.
+    If they are not available, then programs are compiled without any stack trace support.

+    To completely disable stack traces, see the option `--no-stacktrace`.

 # SEE ALSO